codesamu/TranslucentAI/README.md

 ## 🛠️ Usage

-Copy the question and use hotkeys to get answers in the following ways:
+Copy a question and use hotkeys to get answers in the following ways:

 - **Simulate Keystrokes**: Automatically type the answer.
 - **Send Answers to Your Phone**: Get multiple-choice question numbers sent via Pushover notifications.